Tromsø: Geography

-Tromsø is the 12th largest municipality in Norway with a population of 77,095.
+Tromsø is the 12th largest municipality in Norway with a population of 78,745.
 The city is home to the world's northernmost university and also houses the northernmost botanical garden and planetarium.

 The city centre is located on the east side of the Tromsøya island — over 300 km north of the Arctic Circle at 69°40′33″N 18°55′10″E. Suburban areas include Kroken, Tromsdalen (on the mainland, east of Tromsøya), the rest of the Tromsøya island, and the eastern part of the large Kvaløya, west of the Tromsøya island.
 The Tromsø Bridge and Tromsøysund Tunnel both cross the Tromsøysundet strait connecting the mainland with Tromsøya by road.
 On the western side of the city, the Sandnessund Bridge connects Tromsøya island with Kvaløya island.

-There are many tall mountains within the municipality including Hamperokken, Jiehkkevárri, Store Blåmann, Store Fornestinden, and Tromsdalstinden.
+The highest point in the municipality is the 1830.7 m tall mountain Jiehkkevárri.
+There are also many other tall mountains within the municipality including Hamperokken, Store Blåmannen, Store Fornestinden, and Tromsdalstinden.
 The Lyngen Alps mountain range lies along the Tromsø-Lyngen municipal border.
-There are many islands within the municipality of Tromsø including Hillesøya, Kvaløya, Rebbenesøya, Ringvassøya, Sommarøya, and Tromsøya.
+There are many islands within the municipality of Tromsø including Hillesøya, Kvaløya, Rebbenesøya, Ringvassøya, Store Sommarøya, and Tromsøya.
 There are also several fjords that are located in Tromsø including the Balsfjorden, Kaldfjorden, Malangen, and Ullsfjorden.

 Climate

-Tromsø experiences a boreal climate (Köppen climate classification (Dfc/subarctic) as winter temperatures are just cold enough to qualify and the summer season is short.
+Tromsø experiences a subarctic climate (Köppen climate classification Dfc, Trewartha Eolo) as winter temperatures are just cold enough to qualify and the summer season is short.
 However, precipitation amount and pattern, with maximum precipitation in autumn and winter, as well as lack of permafrost, are atypical for subarctic areas and more typical for oceanic climates.
 Owing to the ice-free Norwegian Sea and the westerlies bringing the mild air ashore, winter temperatures in Tromsø are moderate and extremely mild for the latitude.

 Summers are rather cool, sometimes cloudy and rainy, and sometimes sunny, often with large variations from year to year and from month to month, giving a completely different experience, all depending on the weather pattern.
 This variability is also visible in sunhours, which has been recorded since 1961: In July 1980 Tromsø recorded 430 sunhours, which is still the national record for sunniest month ever.
 However, July 1989 only recorded 91 sunhours.
 June has ranged from just 58 sunhours in June 2018 to 395 sunhours in June 1971 and also June 2002.
 Tromsø has also recorded the sunniest spring month in Norway with 381 sunhours in May 2013.
 The highest temperature recorded at the met office 100 m amsl is 30.2 C in July 1972.
 Tromsø recorded its first "tropical night" with overnight low 20.8 C July 30, 2018.